EOT 404 Elections 2024: A conversation with Andrew Taylor

 Emilia Rivadeneira 1:16

-perfect.
+Perfect.
 So let's just dive in.
-Well, students have enjoyed the summer break.
-I know that politics has been anything but on pause.
-So over the past few months, we have had like a whirlwind of significant political events that are shaping the 2024 election landscape, from the unprecedented conviction of a former president on felony charges to President Biden's withdrawal from the race and even an assassination attempt on live television involving Trump.
+While students have enjoyed the summer break, I know that politics has been anything but on-pause.
+So over the past few months, we have had like a whirlwind of significant political events that are shaping the 2024 election landscape, from the unprecedented conviction of a former president on felony charges to President Biden's withdrawal from the race, and even an assassination attempt on live-television involving Trump.
 This summer has been a period of intense political upheaval, so yeah, that's why we're here today.
 Kind of like to touch base on some of those events.
-But before we kind of dive deep on those, I wanted to ask you to like, let's just like, take a closer look at each candidate, former President Donald Trump for the Republican Party and vice president Kamala Harris for the Democratic Party.
+But before we kind of dive deep on those, I wanted to ask you to like- let's just like, take a closer look at each candidate, former President Donald Trump for the Republican Party and Vice president Kamala Harris for the Democratic Party.
 Could you kind of summarize key policy positions for both candidates and highlight their main viewpoints on critical issues.
-Yeah,

 Andrew Taylor 2:27